Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Quests/Arc 1 - The Mysteries of Rankhra.md

 		- Periapt of Wounded Closure: Stabilise on next turn if dead, 3000 gp
 		- Uncommon whip: 1d6+1+1, finesse weapon with 10ft reach., 500gp
 		- Badawi statue: Same statue as the explorer has, however this one seems more refined and peculiar.
 Required for the extra magic item.
-	- A different store that sells healing potions for a higher price and is allowed to travel with the tribe, however is not allowed entry because they failed their worthiness exam.
-		- HEaling potion: 80gp
-		- Potion of Inner Wilderness: When drinking as a druid, it activates your wild shape as if you activated it yourself.
-When drinking as a non-druid, it Increases your strenght ability score by 1d6 capped at 20 and reduces your intelligence by the same value capped at 4, for 4 turns/1 minute - costs 150 gp
-		- Potion of Shielding: Consuming this potion casts the shield spell on you, making you immune to magic missile and increasing your AC by 5.
-This happens for 3 turns - costs 200gp
-		- Potion of Magic: doesn't exisit yet but you can reservate it because their supply

 - when the party nears the concept of exploration, everybody gets a sense of divine energy from the concept.
 It is immediately friendly with Chron and Hunter, but wary of Marilyne, ratronus.
 It will look very puzzled at Aki, like she is a place that has yet to be explored (I don't mean that in *that* way).